santoshgarole5992/LLMOps-Prompt-Flow/docs/e2e_llmops_with_promptflow.md

-# Set up e2e LLMOps with Prompt flow and GitHub (preview)
+LLMOps with Prompt flow and GitHub

 Azure Machine Learning allows you to integrate with [GitHub Actions](https://docs.github.com/actions) to automate the machine learning lifecycle.
 Some of the operations you can automate are: